ready4-dev/ready4/cran-comments.md

 There are 4 NOTEs.

-1. One NOTE related to this being a new submission and having a potentially misspelled word (found in Local Windows, Windows Server development and Fedora Linux):
+1. One NOTE related to this being a new submission and having a potentially misspelled word (found in Local Windows, Windows Server development, Windows Server (on winbuilder) and Fedora Linux):

 ```
 checking CRAN incoming feasibility ...
 [186s] NOTE